hablapps/typeclassesforthemasses/README.md

-# typeclassesforthemasses
+# Type classes for the masses

-Workshop Lambda World 2016
+Lambda World 2016